rehierl/node-tree-outliner/0-0-about/readme.md

-This chapter is intended to illustrate the bigger picture.
+This folder is intended to illustrate the bigger picture.
 That is, discussions of what is and what needs to be.